defactor-com/documentation/docs/engage/front-end-ui/buyback.md

 The buyback dashboard displays **Buyback Metrics** at the top, followed by two main table views:

-- **Latest Buybacks** – Recent buyback transactions across the ecosystem
+- **Latest Buybacks** – Recent buyback transactions across the entire ecosystem, including buybacks initiated by other participants or the platform itself.
-- **My Buybacks** – Personal buyback history and user-initiated transactions
+- **My Buybacks** – Your personal buyback history, showing transactions you initiated.
+This view requires your web3 wallet to be connected; only then will your contributions appear here.

-Users can seamlessly switch between the Latest and My Buybacks tables to monitor ecosystem-wide buyback activity and track their personal contribution to token repurchasing programs.
-The buyback metrics section provides an overview of total tokens bought back and their allocation across different ecosystem categories.
+You can switch between these two tables to monitor overall ecosystem activity and track your own participation in buyback programs.
+The metrics section provides an overview of the total tokens bought back and their allocation across different ecosystem categories.

 ## Buyback Metrics